CODE Mode

 - Confirmation: Shows a success message once the script has been updated.

-- Treat that state as a review signal: refine the prompt, capture the right context again with Add Selection or Add Scripts, or retry after fixing the underlying issue.
+Sometimes Genie can render a draft but cannot safely apply it.
+In that case, Apply Code stays unavailable, while Preview Code and Copy may still be available.
+Treat that state as a review signal: inspect the draft, copy it if useful, then refine the prompt, capture the right context again with Add Selection or Add Scripts, or retry after fixing the underlying issue.

 Project Rules in CODE mode